jayashan10/virtual_trial_emulator/final_report.md

 ## 3. Modeling Methods

-We trained three primary predictive models—response classification, time-to-response regression, and overall survival—alongside auxiliary biomarker trajectory models.
+I trained three primary predictive models—response classification, time-to-response regression, and overall survival—alongside auxiliary biomarker trajectory models.
 All models employ preprocessing pipelines with strict leakage controls (see Section 2.1) and are designed to predict outcomes from baseline and early treatment features only.

 ### 3.1 Model 1: Response Classification